OpenChain-Project/Reference-Material/General-Compliance-Support-Material/Risk-Grid/risk-grid-11.md

 ### Comments

 Note that supplier-created code may in practice amount to  amendments to existing publicly available code (and create a derivative work of that code).
-In that case, the row below (publicly available code infringes copyright) would be more appropriately apply)
+In that case, the row below (publicly available code infringes copyright) would be more appropriately apply).

 ## Issue #2